lindngo/shopping-trends/README.md

 ### Overview

 I used numpy, pandas, matplotlib, and seaborn to practice clustering data with Python.
-I analyzed a dataset that contains customer shopping information to better understand if there were any trends present.
+I analyzed a dataset that contains customer shopping information to better understand if there were trends present.
 Furthermore, I generated various scatter plots, dendographs, and line graphs from my code.

  ### Dataset
  https://raw.githubusercontent.com/zariable/data/master/shopping_data.csv